T342guy/Source-toSource2-reimporter/README.md

-# Source2-toSource2-reimporter
+# Source-toSource2-reimporter

-A reimporter tool that takes Source files, and directly re-imports them to Source2 compatible format
+A Source 2 migration tool that (hopefully) takes your Source 1 models and directly puts them into Source 2 format.